chrisdancee/react-progress-spinner/README.md

 **Demo:** https://react-progress-spinner.vercel.app/

-A React component that provides a customisable Progressive Web App (PWA) prompt telling the user to 'Add to Home Screen'.
-The prompt behaviour is baked in to Android devices, yet iOS is still lagging behind.
-This component aims to provide a simple way to provide this functionality on iOS for websites that are PWA-ready.
-The prompt styles closely match iOS designs for both light and dark UI modes to appear native to the user.
+A React component that provides a simple method of adding a progress spinner to your page.
+This could be useful for uploads, downloads, or anywhere else that you want to show progress to completion.

 <hr>